sangeetha28/Books/README.md

-A simple React Redux app for searching for books and find out details.
+A simple React Redux app

 To run the app